Oluoladio/aws-enumeration/README.md

 # Enumeration of AWS Services

+# Overview
 Enumeration is a critical part of security assessments in both traditional and cloud environments.
-Organizations can strengthen their security posture and mitigate the risks associated with cloud-based threats by prioritizing enumeration and adopting a proactive approach to identifying vulnerabilities.
+By proactively identifying users, roles, permissions, and misconfigurations, organizations can strengthen their security posture and mitigate risks associated with cloud-based threats.

+# AWS Services Covered
+This repository focuses on enumeration techniques for the following AWS services:

+IAM (Identity and Access Management) – Discovering users, roles, policies, and permissions.

+S3 (Simple Storage Service) – Identifying accessible buckets, permissions, and misconfigurations.

+Secrets Manager – Extracting metadata and checking for exposed secrets.

+# Purpose
+Security professionals (and attackers) use enumeration techniques to gather information about an AWS environment.
+The goal is to identify IAM users, roles, permissions, and misconfigurations that could lead to privilege escalation or unauthorized access.